jweyrich/redis-pusher/README.md

 ##### Message format for iOS

 	message {
+		app: [string]                      -- Required.
+To specify which app you want to send.
 		identifier: [string]               -- Required.
 Unique identifier.
 		token: [string or array of string] -- Required.
 The APNS device token of a recipient device, or an array of them for sending to 1 or more (up to ???).